 You said you didn’t want one.
 That’s a contradiction.

 I’m a woman.
 What else did you expect?

 I mean that you have to do business development.
 Hours of cold calls to companies that are in your database but have already said no. These calls are primarily designed to make you take away your emotions, to make you cold inside.
-You know the human reaction you’ve got when someone say no to you, yah?
+You know the human reaction you’ve got when someone says no to you, yah?
 This makes you immune to rejections.
 They force you to bombard companies with cold calls to break your barrier to pick the phone up.
-Cold calls make you cold – it’s like a military training.
+Cold calls make you cold – it’s like military training.

 And I’d also like another of those little biscuits, please.
 They’re delicious.

 Almond and Rose Water biscuits, homemade by me.
 You’ve got the recipe on the fridge.